-- ARM minimum initial fixed term 3 years, and minimum 660 FICO if initial fixed term < 5 years - Exterior only appraisals or evaluations; property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None

-A DU Approve/Ineligible or LP Accept/Ineligible loan that meets National MI's AUS Plus Overlay requirements is insurable if:

-AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4
+- ARM minimum initial fixed term 3 years, and minimum 660 FICO if initial fixed term < 5 years - Exterior only appraisals or evaluations; property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None - A DU Approve/Ineligible or LP Accept/Ineligible loan that meets National MI's AUS Plus Overlay requirements is insurable if: - = AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance All All >90% Not Eligible Not Eligible Not Eligible Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent Single Family \$625,500 90% 620 Per AUS Approval All Two-Unit All Not Eligible Not Eligible Not Eligible Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible

-- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - Coop properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C. only Maximum Amounts for AK and HI are \$938,250 (1 unit) Refer to the county specific loan limits to determine the maximum amount for a specific area
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Primary Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Residence Construction to Permanent Single Family \$625,500 90% 620 Per AUS Approval All Two-Unit All Not Eligible Not Eligible Not Eligible Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible R E S TRICTED MAR KET GUIDE LINES The ere are no markets i dentified as res tricted.
+When there are differences between agency and National MI requirements, lenders must originate to the n restrictive of the two guidelines.
+This rule applies at the level of individual policy topics.
+Coop properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C. only Maximum Amounts for AK and HI are \$938,250 (1 unit) Refer to the county specific loan limits to determine the maximum amount for a specific area o the more